DocketNumber: 85-104

 We will first address the admissibility of expert testimony concerning rape trauma syndrome (RTS).
 Brodniak attacks the admission of RTS testimony on numerous grounds only one of which we find persuasive.
 Specifically, Brodniak contends that certain portions of Walter's testimony was an improper comment on the credibility of the victim.

 It is true several courts have refused to allow expert testimony on RTS.
 See State v.
 Stafford (1985), 77 N.C.App.
 19, 334 S.E.2d 799; Allewalt v.
 State (1985), 61 Md.App.
 503, 487 A.2d 664; People v.
-Bledsoe (1984), 38 Cal.3d 236, 203 Cal.Rptr.
+Bledsoe (1984), 36 Cal.3d 236, 203 Cal.Rptr.
 450, 681 P.2d 291; State v.
-Taylor (Mo.
-1984), 663 S.W.2d 235; State v.
+Taylor (Mo.1984), 663 S.W.2d 235; State v.
 McGee (Minn.
 1982), 324 N.W.2d 232; State v.
-Saldana (Minn.
-1982), 324 N.W.2d 227.
+Saldana (Minn.1982), 324 N.W.2d 227.
 The reasons for disallowance vary.
 One common thread running throughout all such cases, however, is the purpose for which RTS testimony was offered.
 In all of the above cases, the experts testified that the victim suffered from RTS and therefore concluded expressly or implicitly, in their opinion, that the victim had been raped.
 Such testimony obviously goes far beyond that approved in Liddell.
 Such RTS testimony is generally considered an improper comment on the credibility of the victim.

 In Bledsoe, supra, the California Supreme Court held that expert testimony that a complaining witness suffered from RTS was not admissible to prove that the witness was raped.
 In People v.
 Roscoe (1985), 168 Cal.App.3d 1093, 215 Cal.Rptr.
-45, 49, however, the same court held that although expert testimony regarding RTS is not admissible to prove that a rape occurred or to establish the defendant’s guilt, it is admissible for other purposes.
+45, 49, however, the same court held that although expert testimony regarding RTS is not admissible to prove that a rape occurred or to establish the defendant's guilt, it is admissible for other purposes.
 See also State v.
-Ogle (Mo.
-1984), 688 S.W.2d 138, similarly distinguishing Taylor, supra.
+Ogle (Mo.1984), 668 S.W.2d 138, similarly distinguishing Taylor, supra.
 Our decision in Liddell is consistent with Roscoe and Ogle.

 In the following cases the courts held either expressly or implicitly that a qualified expert may explain RTS to the jury and express an opinion that the victim suffers from the syndrome, but may not testify otherwise as to the credibility or believability of the complaining witness.
 State v.
 Lash (1985), 237 Kan.
-384, 699 P.2d 49; State v.
+384, 699 P.2d 49; *327 State v.
 Bressman (1984), 236 Kan.
 296, 689 P.2d 901; People v.
 Reid (1984), 123 Misc.2d 1084, 475 N.Y.S.2d 741; State v.
 Middleton (1983), 294 Or.
 427, 657 P.2d 1215; People v.
 Izzo (1979), 90 Mich.App.
 727, 282 N.W.2d 10.

 In Liddell, supra, this Court followed the reasoning of the Kansas Supreme Court in State v.
 Marks (1982), 231 Kan.
 645, 647 P.2d 1292, wherein that court held that when consent is the defense in a prosecution for rape, qualified expert psychiatric testimony regarding the existence of RTS is relevant and admissible.
 In a later Kansas case, Bressman, supra, the RTS expert testified that in her opinion the complainant had been raped.
 689 P.2d at 907.
-The Kansas
+The Kansas court held that the trial court erred in admitting this testimony reasoning that:

-“An expert’s opinion in a proper case is admissible up to the point where an expression of opinion would require him to pass upon the credibility of witnesses or the weight of disputed evidence.”
+"An expert's opinion in a proper case is admissible up to the point where an expression of opinion would require him to pass upon the credibility of witnesses or the weight of, disputed evidence."

 689 P.2d at 907.
 In Lash, supra, the expert was asked to give his opinion as to whether the victim in a child molestation case was telling the truth.
 699 P.2d at 51.
 Citing its Bressman decision, the Kansas court held that such an expression of opinion was improper, since such an opinion would require the expert to pass upon the credibility of witnesses or the weight of disputed evidence.